LaurenceGA/LaurenceGA/README.md

 ### Hi there 👋

+I'm a software engineer with a customer-centric and business-aware approach to product development, good communication skills, and practical experience with a large array of technologies.

+I am interested in high performance, flexible software as well as clean code and test driven development.

+I pick things up quickly, enjoy problem solving and love learning.

 <!--
 **LaurenceGA/LaurenceGA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.